 The One Big Union was a Canadian syndicalist trade union active in the Western part of the country.
 The One Big Union was initiated formally in Calgary on June 4, 1919.
 The 237 delegates who attended immediately voted to sever connections with the old body and the A. F. of L. and to form a new industrial organization to be known as the One Big Union. - M. D. Savage: Industrial Unionism in America.
 In pursuance of this class policy it did not condemn political action, but rather declared that the only hope for the workers was "in the economic and political solidarity of the working class, One Big Union Movement and One Workers' Party."
 The 0.
 B. U. Bulletin, Dec.
 20, 1919.

 The challenge of the one big union

 by Peter Warrian, One Big Union History and Labor unions Canada History.

+One Big Union Movement and 1919 Canadian labour revolt from the standpoint of Victoria's working class, illuminating a contested example of industrial solidarity.
 In Victoria, contested leadership defined the local response to the Winnipeg General Strike.
-Against the backdrop of the One Big Union's rapid growth and sympathetic strikes from Vancouver to Amherst, Victoria workers voiced sympathy with Winnipeg labour while questioning whether to strike.
-Revealing the impact of local conditions on working-class militancy, the unresolved tension between the One Big Union's industrial unionism and a more conservative craft unionism translated into the limited extent of the strike.
+Against the backdrop of the One Big Union Movement's rapid growth and sympathetic strikes from Vancouver to Amherst, Victoria workers voiced sympathy with Winnipeg labour while questioning whether to strike.
+Revealing the impact of local conditions on working-class militancy, the unresolved tension between the One Big Union Movement's industrial unionism and a more conservative craft unions translated into the limited extent of the strike.